Toyota bB: Transmissions

-All models include Super ECT 4-speed automatic transmission.
+All Toyota models include Super ECT 4-speed automatic transmission.

 Daihatsu Coo/Materia

 The Daihatsu Materia (Daihatsu Coo in Japan) replaced the Daihatsu YRV and is largely identical to the second generation of the Toyota bB.
-This generation has been discontinued.
 It came in 1.3-litre and 1.5-litre varieties with a 4WD option that was available in Japan and several European markets.
 There were manual and automatic gearbox options.
 0-60 mph times are 10.8 seconds for the manual and 13.7 seconds for the auto.
 The maximum speed is 106 mph for the manual and 102 mph for the automatic.
+The vehicles were built in Head (Ikeda) Plant, Daihatsu Motor Co., Ltd.

 In the tenth series of Top Gear, Jeremy Clarkson jokingly compared the Materia to the Ascari A10, saying, "Sure the Daihatsu Materia is a good car... but on balance...
 I'd choose the big, yellow, shouty car instead."

-The Daihatsu Materia was only ever available with a 1.5-litre, 16 valve, fuel injected, petrol engine in the UK market.
+For the UK market, the Daihatsu Materia was only available with a 1.5-litre, 16 valve, fuel injected, petrol engine.

 A limited edition Daihatsu Materia Turbo version was available only for the South African market.

-The vehicles were built in Head (Ikeda) Plant, Daihatsu Motor Co., Ltd.
+This version produces 110 kW at 5,750 rpm and 190 Nm at 4,800 rpm, with a top speed electronically limited to 200 km/h.
+A rear roof spoiler, bonnet scoop, alloy wheels, and a set of lowering springs from Eibach rounded out the package.
+The initial, October 2009 batch was of only 40 cars.

 Sales of the Daihatsu Coo ended in Japan in January 2013.